adamconkey/dotfiles/.github/README.md

 # dotfiles
 My personal dotfiles.
+I manage these in my home folder with a bare git repo (see [Resources](#resources) below).
 You probably don't want to directly use these files, but you're welcome to poke around.

 ## Installation